bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Macro only (MAC)

 Description:
 `GOTO` performs an unconditional jump within a macro.

-The parameter "label" is the name of the macro label to which execution should jump.
-If "label" is not specified, execution will continue at the next line of the current macro.
-Remember to specify "label" as a character string of the form ".XXXXXXX" where "." is required syntax and X may be any ASCII character.
+The parameter label is the name of the macro label to which execution should jump.
+If label is not specified, execution will continue at the next line of the current macro.

-When a jump to "label" is requested, RNMR first searches ahead from the current macro line to the end of the macro for the specified statement label.
-If that label is not found, the search begins again at the first line of the macro.

-The parameter "label" may contain a positive line offset, as in the command:

-    GOTO .XYZ+1

-In this example, macro execution jumps to the first line after the label ".XYZ".
-Note that line offsets may not be so large as to go beyond the end of the macro; the search for lines offset from .XYZ does not wrap around to the beginning of the macro.
-Also note that the label name and line offset together must be no more than eight characters in length.
 ## GOTST
 Perform a conditional jump within a macro based on a test